pushkar100/notes-react/6-react-component-patterns-with-hooks.md

 3. Hooks will not introduce a prop for the dumb (presenter) component like a container supplying data to its children would!

 There maybe one reason to use the container-presenter pattern though!
 If you want to have a clear separation of concerns i.e you insist on keeping more dumb components over ones that rely on a hook.

+### Render props vs Custom hooks

+Render props allow us to pass in a function as a child so that it may receive props without knowing the children it is rendering.
+It is an alternative to compound components when you do not want to couple the child components to the parent.
+It is also useful because it is a way of extracting out logic.
+For the most part, custom hooks do the same thing i.e handle logic and the context API might be better for supplying data to the children without coupling components (Provider-Consumer pattern).
+Therefore, there are not that many use-cases for render props right now.

 ## Compound components